echoedinvoker/nodejs-jonas/8-mongoose/103-pipline-unwind-project/memo.md

 ![Alt $month doc](pic/bandicam%202022-11-12%2021-34-36-356.jpg)

-- We want to use month for grouping, but currently we only have Date object, is there any way to extract month from Date object?
+- We want to use **month for grouping**, but currently we only have **Date object**, is there any way to **extract** month from Date object?
-  - When in doubt, you can directly check the official Mongo documentation, especially the operator section, because there are really many types of operators and fuctionalites.
+  - When in doubt, you can directly check the **official Mongo documentation**, especially the operator section, because there are really many types of operators and fuctionalites.

 ![Alt $group](pic/bandicam%202022-11-12%2021-37-55-415.jpg)